 Deliver brief, practical exercises—daily reflections, executive-function drills, relational experiments—that reshape neural pathways and foster resilient, self-regulated living.

-I guide high-achieving professionals and couples toward sustained well-being by basing all my work on peer-reviewed neuroscience and classical psychodynamic theory.
+I guide high-achieving professionals and couples toward sustained well-being by basing all my work on peer-reviewed neuroscience and modern psychology research.

 Qualifications